haraldschilly/panobbgo/README.md

 This program is work in progress.
 Only do `python setup.py build|install` if you know what you are doing.

-Installation: Basically, you have to install the panobbgo_problem module across the cluster.
+Installation: Basically, you have to install the `panobbgo_lib` module across the cluster.
 It contains the problem definitions you want to use.
 Then, you have to create a script to execute everything; in particular, deserializing the problem definition needs to be possible on the remote machine.